chainstack/docs/docs/operations/ethereum/tools.md

 You can query data using the graphical interface.

-1. In the platform UI, navigate to your dedicated Ethereum node.
+1. On Chainstack, navigate to your dedicated Ethereum node.
 See [View node access and credentials](/platform/view-node-access-and-credentials).
 1. Hover over **GraphQL IDE URL** and click **Open**.
 1. In the graphical interface that opens, run a GraphQL query.